princyiakov/Metaheuristics/F5_Shifted Griewank’s Function/README.md

 ### Algorithm

-I attempted to minimize the function using various algorithms like Differential Evolution, Simulated Annealing,Covariance Matrix Adaptation-ES,Simple Genetic Algorithm,Particle Swarm Optimization and Sade ,out of which Covariance Matrix Adaptation-ES(CMAES) provided the best fitness and stable convergence curve for D= 50.
+I attempted to minimize the function using various algorithms like Differential Evolution, Simulated Annealing,Covariance Matrix Adaptation-ES,Simple Genetic Algorithm,Particle Swarm Optimization and Sade ,out of which Particle Swarm Optimization (PSO) provided the best fitness ,stable convergence curve and least computational time  for D= 50.
 However, for D=500 , CMAES took exceptionally long time and SADE outperformed by giving the best results with least computational time .

 ### Dimension d = 50